Symphony No. 1 (Mozart)

-The Symphony No. 1 in E♭ major, K. 16, is a symphony written in 1764 by Wolfgang Amadeus Mozart at the age of eight years.
-By this time, he was already notable in Europe as a wunderkind performer but had composed little music.
+The Symphony No. 1 in E♭ major, K. 16, is Wolfgang Amadeus Mozart's first ever symphony, written in August or September 1764 at the age of only eight.
+By this time, he was already notable in Europe as a child prodigy (Wunderkind) but had composed little music.

-The autograph score (handwritten original) of the symphony is today preserved in the Biblioteka Jagiellońska in Kraków.
+The autograph manuscript of the symphony is today preserved in the Jagiellonian Library in Kraków, Poland.

+A typical performance lasts about 12 minutes.